amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ---
 title: The Dapr secrets management building block
-description: A description of the secrets management building block and how to apply it
+description: What exactly is the Dapr secrets management building block and how can I apply it to my applications
 author: edwinvw
-ms.date: 12/20/2020
+ms.date: 1/16/2020

 # The Dapr secrets management building block

-In almost every application, you have to deal with information that you should not disclose because of security reasons.
-Here are some examples:
+Most applications require secrets in order to operate.
+Common examples include:

-- a database connection-string that contains a username and password,
+- A database connection string that contains a username and password.
-- an API key for calling an external RESTful API or
+- An API key for calling an external RESTful API.
-- a client certificate for authenticating to some external system.
+- A client certificate for authenticating to an external system.

-Often, you make these values configurable so you can vary them per deployment environment.
-A popular way of doing this is to store them in an external settings file that will be read by the application at runtime.
-But how do you make sure you do not disclose the secrets in the settings file?
-A common mistake is pushing the settings file with the secrets to a public Git repository.
+It's critical to never disclose these values.

+Not long ago, it was popular to store secrets in an external configuration file that was read by an application at runtime.
+While simple to implement, the approach was far from secure.
+A common mistake was to include the configuration file when pushing to a public GIT repository, exposing the secrets to the world!
+To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature which stores sensitive data to a physical folder outside of the project tree.
+While secrets are not checked into source control, this feature does not encrypt data and is designed for **development purposes** only.

+A more modern and secure practice is to store secrets in a secrets management tool like like **Hashicorp Vault** or **Azure Key Vault**.
+These tools allow you to externally store secrets securely and reference them from your application.
+However, each tool has its differences, complexities, and learning curve.

-Dapr offers a secrets management building block that prevents this and significantly simplifies working with secrets.
+Dapr offers a building block that significantly simplifies working with secrets.

 ## What it solves

+The Dapr [secrets management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts the complexity of working with secrets.
+It hides the underlying plumbing through a unified interface.
+The block supports a variety of secret stores, both locally and in production.

+Applications don't require direct dependencies on store libraries.
+Developers don't require detailed knowledge of each store.
+Both are handled by Dapr.

-A popular solution to working with secrets is using a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
-These tools allow you to centrally store the actual secrets securely and reference them from your application.
-Access to the secrets is secured using some form of authentication and authorization, so only an application with sufficient rights can access them.
+Access to the secrets is secured through authentication and authorization.
+Only an application with sufficient rights can access the secrets.
 When running your application in Kubernetes, you can also leverage its built-in secrets management mechanism.

-It's great that these secrets management tools exist.
-But you need to know the differences between them.
-You are also required to learn all the specific APIs or SDKs they offer to use them from your code.
-This is where Dapr comes in.

-The Dapr secrets management building block offers an abstraction for working with secrets.
-You can use the abstraction from your code.
-Hence, you do not need to learn how to interact with the different secrets management tools.
-This is all handled by Dapr.

 ## How it works

-You can leverage the secrets management building block in two ways:
+There are two ways to leverage the secrets management building block:

-- Call it from your application code to retrieve a secret.
+- Call the block directly from application code to retrieve a secret.
-- Reference a secret from a Dapr component configuration.
+- Reference a secret indirectly from a Dapr component configuration.

+Retrieving secrets is covered first.
 Referencing a secret from a Dapr component configuration is addressed later.
-Let's look at calling the building block from your application code first.

-As with the other building blocks, the Dapr sidecar offers an API for you to interact with the secrets management building block.
-You can call this API using HTTP or gRPC.
-This is the URL of the API:
+As with all Dapr building blocks, your service interacts with a Dapr sidecar service.
+The sidecar provides an API to interact with the secrets management building block.
+The API can be called with either HTTP or gRPC using the following URL:

 ```http
 http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>?<metadata>